ImperialCollegeLondon/virtual_ecosystem/docs/source/development/documentation/documentation.md

 ### Docstrings

-The `pyrealm` package uses docstrings written in the [Google style](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).
+The `virtual_ecosystem` package uses docstrings written in the [Google style](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).
 This allows the function documentation to be stored alongside the code and it is included in the documentation using the `sphinx` `autodoc` extension.
 See the code itself for